Ellen DeGeneres recounts assault by her stepfather in David Letterman interview

 “He told me when [my mom] was out of town that he’d felt a lump in her breast and needed to feel my breasts,” she recalled in her conversation with Letterman.
 “Anyway, he convinced me that he needs to feel my breasts and then he tries to do it again another time, and then another time.”

-DeGeneres first opened up about the abuse by her stepfather, who is deceased, in a 2005 interview with Allure.
+DeGeneres first opened up about the abuse by her stepfather, who is deceased, in an 2005 interview with Allure.

 She told Letterman she’s sharing her account with the hope of empowering other women and girls.